 In 2011 and 2012, I learned Inner Relationship Focusing (IRF) from Ann Weiser Cornell.
 A methodology that includes body, mind and spirit, IRF has shown me how important it is to be able to turn toward and be present to whatever arises in me with unconditional acceptance and empathy.
 Deep listening from presence dissolves blocks within and frees our energies to move forward from a place of wholeness and congruency.
 I have found Focusing to be so effective with clients that I integrate it into all my sessions.

 I am presently and very gratefully continuing my learning and professional development with gestalt and master therapist, Betty Cannon, PhD.
-Betty, a clinical psychologist, supervises my practice.
+Betty, a clinical psychologist, who supervises my practice.
+She developed Applied Existential Psychotherapy, a type of existential, experiential psychotherapy that combines elements of Gestalt, Sensorimotor Psychotherapy, Psychodynamic Therapy and Psychoanalysis.
 I am also part of one of her process groups, in which we hone our proficiency by experiencing and watching a master therapist work with and facilitate the group.
 I strive to emulate Betty’s warmth, encompassing compassion, wisdom, and proficiency in my work with individuals, couples and groups.

 If you’re wondering what I did before I became a psychotherapist…